 - Obtain an approved work or volunteer position.

 - Connect with your school counselor AND school-based experiential learning liaison (see below)to complete required paperwork and enroll in the related course.

 - Track your work hours and complete coursework.

 We're Here to Help

-The Work-Based Learning School Liaison is an on-site contact for students to support increased student achievement.
-The Work-Based Learning School Liaison will be the connection between students and the District Work-Based Learning Coordinator.
+The School-Based Experiential Learning Liaison is an on-site contact for students to support increased student achievement.
+The School-Based Experiential Learning Liaison will be the connection between students and the District Experiential Learning Coordinator.

-James Madison Memorial High School - Mrs. Wheeler
+- James Madison Memorial High School - Troy Arneson

 Check out these resources: